waynegramlich/Fab/ApexSketch.md

 * *Point* (Vector): A point for a polygon.
 * *Radius (float): The corner radius in millimeters.
 (Default: 0.0)
 * *Name* (str): The corner name.
 (Default: "")
-* *Box* (ApexBox): A computed ApexBox that encloses corner as if it was a sphere of size Radius.

 ### 3.1 ApexCorner.\_\_post\_init\_\_ <a name="apexcorner---post-init--"></a>